-- · Sandersfeld is currently the Buffs' starting nickel back. - In his second game back in action after missing six games, Sandersfeld played all 72 defensive snaps at Kansas in week 9, getting in on seven tackles, two third down stops, a quarterback hurry and an interception.
-He also had three special teams points and moved into a tie for fifth on CU's career chart. - Sandersfeld was one of just two players to see action in all 68 plays defensively against Iowa State in week 10, and he led the Buffs with nine tackles, and had one third down stop and one quarterback chasedown.

-- Sandersfeld played for the first time in six games at Oklahoma in week 8, playing in two plays defensively and coming up with one assisted tackle. - Sandersfeld played the nickel back after freshman Parker Orms went down early against Colorado State to open the season and responded with four tackles, two solo and one for a loss, and two third down stops along with an interception.
-His four tackles were more than he had in his career coming into the game while the third down stops, the tackle for loss and interception were the first of his career. - Sandersfeld now has 63 career special teams' points and is in the top five in CU history since the Buffs' began tracking the stats.
-He is just one behind Jalil Brown for fourth place. - Sandersfeld compiled 45 special teams points in 2009, the second highest mark since CU began keeping those numbers in 1987. - Against Texas A&M in 2009, Sandersfeld played on 17 defensive snaps and recorded his first three tackles on defense of his career. - Originally an invited walk-on, Sandersfeld was placed on scholarship prior to the start of fall practices in 2009. - Sandersfeld was a member of five state championships at Limon, three in football, one in baseball and one in track & field. - Sandersfeld was steered toward CU by Limon superintendent of schools Harvey Goodman, who played at CU from 1972-74 under coaches Eddie Crowder and Bill Mallory. - Sandersfeld is following in the footsteps of Tom Hubbard, who began at CU as a walk-on and earned a scholarship, eventually becoming the defensive MVP of the Houston Bowl.
+- Sandersfeld is currently the Buffs' starting nickel back. - Sandersfeld played in all 64 defensive snaps against Kansas State in week 11 and tied for the lead with eight tackles and also had a third down stop. - Sandersfeld was one of just two players to see action in all 68 plays defensively against Iowa State in week 10, and he led the Buffs with nine tackles, and had one third down stop and one quarterback chasedown. - In his second game back in action after missing six games, Sandersfeld played all 72 defensive snaps at Kansas in week 9, getting in on seven tackles, two third down stops, a quarterback hurry and an interception.
+He also had three special teams points and moved into a tie for fifth on CU's career chart. - Sandersfeld played for the first time in six games at Oklahoma in week 8, playing in two plays defensively and coming up with one assisted tackle. - Sandersfeld played the nickel back after freshman Parker Orms went down early against Colorado State to open the season and responded with four tackles, two solo and one for a loss, and two third down stops along with an interception.
+His four tackles were more than he had in his career coming into the game while the third down stops, the tackle for loss and interception were the first of his career. - Sandersfeld now has 67 career special teams' points and is fourth in CU history since the Buffs' began tracking the stats. - Sandersfeld compiled 45 special teams points in 2009, the second highest mark since CU began keeping those numbers in 1987. - Against Texas A&M in 2009, Sandersfeld played on 17 defensive snaps and recorded his first three tackles on defense of his career. - Originally an invited walk-on, Sandersfeld was placed on scholarship prior to the start of fall practices in 2009. - Sandersfeld was a member of five state championships at Limon, three in football, one in baseball and one in track & field. - Sandersfeld was steered toward CU by Limon superintendent of schools Harvey Goodman, who played at CU from 1972-74 under coaches Eddie Crowder and Bill Mallory. - Sandersfeld is following in the footsteps of Tom Hubbard, who began at CU as a walk-on and earned a scholarship, eventually becoming the defensive MVP of the Houston Bowl.

-TA CKLES

-Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT
+Season G Plays UI AI-IOI IFL Sacks 3DS ORL FR FF PBU INI

 2008 3 9 0 0- 0 0- 0 0- 0 0 0 0 0 0 0

 2009 5 29 3 0- 3 0- 0 0- 0 0 0 0 0 0 0

-2010 5 211 13 10-23 1- 4 0- 0 5 1 0 0 0 2
+2010 6 274 18 13-31 1- 4 0- 0 6 1 0 0 0 2

-Totals 13 249 16 10-26 1- 4 0- 0 5 1 0 0 0 2
+Totals 14 312 21 13-34 1-4 0-0 6 1 0 0 0 2